-This scholarship is given to full-or part-time Bethel University students in the College of Arts & Sciences who demonstrate need, maintain a 2.5 GPA, and are an employee, retiree, spouse, parent, sibling, direct descendant, or stepchild of an employee or retiree of Kemps LLC.
+This scholarship is given to full-or part-time Bethel University students in the College of Arts & Sciences who demonstrate need, and maintain a 2.5 GPA.
+First preference is given to an employee, retiree, spouse, parent, sibling, direct descendant, or stepchild of an employee or retiree of Kemps LLC.
 One award per year will be given.
 (EAG261)